 6) Discipline of Church Members.

 It is acknowledged that occasions may arise which warrant the application of biblical discipline.
-This would apply when a member embraces teaching that is rank heresy (2 John 9-10), commits wilful sin (1 Corinthians 6:9-10) or causes deliberate division in the church (Romans 6:17), subverting the church standard of faith or behaving in an unchristian manner towards other Church Members.
+This would apply when a member embraces teaching that is rank heresy (2 John 9-10), commits wilful sin (1 Corinthians 6:9-10) or causes deliberate division in the church (Romans 6:17), subverts the church standard of faith or behaves in an unchristian manner towards other Church Members.
 Upon such matters coming to the attention of the Pastor and Elders, the biblical procedure shall be adhered to where private admonition by one elder, having been succeeded by subsequent warning from two elders and their delegated authorities, the matter shall in due course be brought to the Church Meeting (Matthew 18:15-20).

 If, after reasonable efforts to effect communication and after reasonable time for the offending Church Member to repent, no change of view or behaviour has become evident, the church may then: